STP80021 – Statistics and Sustainability Group Projects

 Assessment Details

-MAC4: Individual reflection journal from all projects; weighting 10%
+Individual reflection diaries, weighting 10%

 Reassessment Details